Mason-Chow/ArchLinux.github.io/README.md

 Finish creation and boot VM

 Once boot page is up, shut down machine
-Open VM directory from VMware and edit the file Arch Linux.vmx, inserting as line 2 `firmware="efi"`
+Open VM directory from VMware and edit the file Arch Linux.vmx, inserting as line 2 `firmware="efi"` to allow it to boot in EUFI mode

 Next, I loaded the VM and booted on EUFI mode